runt18/docs/docs/patterns/dataflow/python.rst

 -----------

 Often it is not possible to unambiguously deduce the exact value or type of a variable at a given point in the syntax tree.
-In this case, the AEE will return a so-called **Union type**, which will contain a list of possible variable values/types for the given element.
+In this case, the Abstract Execution Engine (AEE) will return a so-called **Union type**, which will contain a list of possible variable values/types for the given element.
 For example, the code block